jennybc/googlesheets/README.md

 In March 2014 [Google introduced "new" Sheets](https://support.google.com/docs/answer/3541068?hl=en).
 "New" Sheets and "old" sheets behave quite differently with respect to access via API and present a big headache for us.
 Recently, we've noted that Google is forcibly converting sheets: [all "old" Sheets will be switched over the "new" sheets during 2015](https://support.google.com/docs/answer/6082736?p=new_sheets_migrate&rd=1).
 However there are still "old" sheets lying around, so we've made some effort to support them, when it's easy to do so.
 But keep your expectations low.

 In particular, `get_via_csv()` does not and indeed **cannot** work for "old" sheets.

-##### Stuff we are in the process of bringing back online after the Great Refactor of February 2015

--   visual overview of which cells are populated